talkchief/kz5/scripts/README.md

 ./scripts/format-couchdb-views.py path/to/file.json [path/to/other/file.json,...]
 ```

 ## generate-api-endpoints.escript

 Builds the Crossbar reference docs in 'applications/crossbar/doc/ref'.
 Helps detect when Crossbar endpoints have changes to their functionality that is client-facing.

 Also builds the [Swagger](http://swagger.io/) JSON file in applications/crossbar/priv/api/swagger.json

 ## generate-doc-schemas.py

 Updates crossbar docs with the schema table from the ref (auto-gen) version

-## generate-fs-headers-hrl.escript

-Parses the ecallmgr code looking for keys used to access values in the FreeSWITCH proplist and builds a header file at applications/ecallmgr/src/fs\_event\_filters.hrl for use when initializing mod\_kazoo.

 ## generate-kzd-builders.escript